The facet joint block is an injection that serves two purposes:

 To help you understand the facet joint block injection procedure as best as possible, we've provided some answers to the most common questions we're asked about it:

 When can I return to normal activities?
 Typically, you can return to work the next day.
-Doctor Saqib Siddiqui will provide specific recommendations after your treatment.
+Dr. Saqib Siddiqui will provide specific recommendations after your treatment.